 Linde Logo

-Carbon capture, utilization and sequestration (CCUS) to reduce emissions of CO2 from point sources such as power plants, oil refineries, and industrial processes has become significantly important worldwide.
+Carbon capture, utilization and sequestration (CCUS) to reduce emissions of CO2 from point sources such as power plants, cement production, and industrial processes has become significantly important worldwide.
 Linde offers various solutions to effectively capture your CO2 emissions and significantly reduce your operation’s carbon footprint.

 Post-combustion capture

-This is the most widely used CCS technology for retrofitting industrial and power generating facilities.
-During the post-combustion process, flue gas resulting from burning fossil fuels passes through an absorber column with circulating liquid solvent, which absorbs the CO2 molecules.
+The most widely used CCS technology for retrofitting industrial and power generating facilities.
+During the post-combustion process, flue gas resulting from burning fossil fuels passes through an absorber column with circulating liquid solvent, absorbing CO2 molecules.
 A heating medium like steam enables the adjacent regeneration column to release the CO2 from the solvent, and the CO2 is captured and piped away before it reaches the atmosphere.

 Pre-combustion capture